Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Ringstad is listed among the ships in Convoy OA 163 in the summer of 1940.
-This convoy left Southend on June 7 and joined up with Convoy OB 163 on June 9, the combined convoy forming the Gibraltar bound Convoy OG 33F (see my page listing ships in all OG convoys).
-Her destination is not given, but according to Page 1 above, she arrived New York on June 23, having started out from Plymouth on June 9, so must have left this convoy at some point to proceed across the North Atlantic.
-She returned to the U.K. in July in Convoy HX 60 from Halifax, bound for Glasgow with general cargo, station 52 (she had been cancelled from the previous convoy, HX 59).
-She later joined Convoy OB 203, originating in Liverpool on Aug.
+She's subsequently listed among the ships in Convoy OA 163, which left Southend on June 7 and joined up with Convoy OB 163 on June 9, the combined convoy forming the Gibraltar bound Convoy OG 33F (see my page listing ships in all OG convoys - Olaf Fostenes, Sildra and Tana are also listed, all from the OB convoy).
+Her destination is not given, but from the archive document, we learn that she arrived New York on June 23, having started out from Plymouth on June 9.
+According to A. Hague, she had left the convoy on June 11 to proceed to her destination, where she stayed until July 18, when she headed to Halifax in order to join Convoy HX 60 on July 23, general cargo for Glasgow, station 52 (she had been cancelled from the previous convoy, HX 59, on July 19).
+Together with Heina, Idefjord, Nea, Sama, Thalatta and Thorshavn, she later joined Convoy OB 203, originating in Liverpool on Aug.
 24, dispersed on the 28th.
 Ringstad's destination is given as Montreal, general cargo.
-Going back to the archive document mentioned above, we learn that she arrived Quebec on Sept.
+According to Page 1, she arrived Quebec on Sept.
 9, Montreal Sept.
 11, having started out from Clyde on Aug.
-25. The external site that I've linked to below has more on the OB and OA convoys.
-Having made a voyage to New York (where she appears to have remained for over 2 months), she headed back to the U.K. again on Dec.
-14 in Convoy HX 96 from Halifax, again bound for Glasgow with general cargo, arriving there on Dec.
+25. The external site that I've linked to in the table above has more on the OB and OA convoys.
+From Montreal, she proceeded to New York on Sept.
+13, remaining there for until Dec.
+9 - A. Hague says she underwent engine and hull repairs.
+On Dec.
+14 we find her in Convoy HX 96 from Halifax, again bound for Glasgow with general cargo, arriving there on Dec.
 30.

-At the end of Jan.-1941 she shows up in Convoy OB 280, which originated in Liverpool on Jan.
-31, dispersed Febr.
-3. Again, no destination is given for Ringstad, but according to Page 1, she arrived St. John, N.B. on Febr.
+At the end of Jan.-1941 she shows up, along with Bjørkhaug, Kaia Knudsen, Ringhorn (sunk, follow link for details), Sandar and Vanja, in Convoy OB 280, which originated in Liverpool on Jan.
+31 and dispersed Febr.
+3. Again, no destination is given for Ringstad, but from Page 1, we learn that she arrived St. John, N.B. on Febr.
 17, having sailed from Clyde on Jan.
-31. She headed back to the U.K. on March 17 with Convoy HX 115 from Halifax, general cargo for Avonmouth, station 83, arrivng there on Apr.
-4, subsequently joining Convoy OB 315 later that month in order to go back to Montreal.
-The convoy left Liverpool Apr.
+31. She again had a long stay in port, before proceeding to Halifax, then headed back to the U.K. again on March 17 with Convoy HX 115, general cargo for Avonmouth, station 83, arriving there on Apr.
+4. She now joined Convoy OB 315 in order to go back to Montreal.
+The convoy, which also included Sandanger, left Liverpool Apr.
 27 and dispersed May 4; Ringstad started out from Milford Haven on Apr.
 26 and arrived Montreal May 14.
-She now went back to the U.K. again at the end of May in Convoy HX 129, carrying a general cargo as well as trucks, bound for Avonmouth, station 122, arriving that destination on June 14.
-At the end of June we find her in Convoy OB 341, which originated in Liverpool on June 30, dispersed on July 6.
-Ringstad was again bound for Montreal, where she arrived on July 19, having sailed from Milford Haven on July 1.
+Carrying a general cargo as well as trucks, she went back to the U.K. later that month in Convoy HX 129, bound for Avonmouth, station 122, arriving that destination on June 14.
+See also the Cruising order/Commodore's notes.

-According to A. Hague, she later joined Convoy HX 149, leaving Halifax on Sept.
-10-1941, arriving Liverpool on the 25th.
-Ringstad arrived Avonmouth on the 26th, then headed back across the Atlantic the following month with the westbound Convoy ON 28* (left Liverpool on Oct.
+She subsequently remained in Montreal until Sept.
+4 when she proceeded to Halifax in order to join Convoy HX 149, which left Halifax on Sept.
+10-1941 and arrived Liverpool on the 25th.
+Ringstad arrived Avonmouth on the 26th, then headed back across the Atlantic the following month with Convoy ON 28, together with Beth, Brant County, Grena, Laurits Swenson, Morgenen and Polartank (convoy left Liverpool on Oct.
 20, dispersed Nov.
-3).
+3 - see ships in all ON convoys).
 She arrived Montreal on Nov.
 7, having sailed from Milford Haven Oct.
-19, and on Dec.
+19 (Page 1), and on Dec.
 3 she started on her return voyage in Convoy HX 163 from Halifax.
 According to Page 2, Ringstad arrived Cardiff (via Belfast Lough) on Dec.
 23.

 Final Fate - 1942:

 The weather worsened and the boats were unable to stay together.
-The captain's boat (motor) with 13 on board headed northwest for 5 days, their boat completely covered in ice and constantly taking in water in the heavy seas, so they had to keep bailing.
+Captain Knudstad's boat (motor) with 13 on board headed northwest for 5 days, their boat completely covered in ice and constantly taking in water in the heavy seas, so they had to keep bailing.
 On Jan.
 29 they saw smoke from a convoy far away, an escorting aircraft spotted them and sent the American destroyer Swanson to assist.
 The exhausted and frostbitten men were landed at Reykjavik on Febr.
 5. The captain, who was sick for a year after his ordeal, assumed, based on his own experiences, that the 30 missing men in the other 2 boats had frozen to death (27 crew, 3 passengers).

 See also link to the external website re USS Swanson provided at the end of this page, which includes a report on the rescue of Ringstad's survivors, as well as the names of those rescued (including the captain's dog Prinz, who was later presented to Swanson's captain) and a brief report on the sinking.